AaronDunphy/aarondunphy/README.md

 ### Hey, I'm Aaron 👋

-Freelance Web Developer helping Designers and Marketers build Impactful Websites.
+Freelance Web Developer - I partner with Designers and Marketers to build Impactful Websites.

 The following emoji's will give you some more info on me: